nimrodpar/ProgramAnalysisGlossary/README.md

 # Program Analysis Glosarry

-[I](https://nimrodpar.github.io/) created this glossary due to a recent program analysis exploration task.
-I found myself struggling to keep up with the jargon and all the (many) different kinds of analyses.
+[I](https://nimrodpar.github.io/) created this glossary due to a recent program analysis exploration task where I found myself struggling to keep up with the jargon and all the (many) different kinds of analyses.

 <h1 align="center">
   <a href='https://docs.google.com/presentation/d/1DkInjfdAT6BGIMI2xHavxGgLqrV-seBDvNx0gUgU-6c/edit?usp=sharing'> -->Slides<---</a>
 </h1>

-The slides were created first, but I'm in the process of transcribing them directly to the readme here.
+A transcribed version of the slides in Github Markdown format follows.

 ---